 5) Charging Data Request [Update, Quota Requested]: the NF (CTF) sends the request to the CHF, to be granted with more unit for the service to continue, and also for reporting the used units.

-6) Account, Rating, Reservation Control: the CHF performs the process related to the reported usage and the requested reservation, involving rating entity and user's account balance.
+6) Account, Rating Control: the CHF performs the process related to the reported usage and the requested reservation, involving rating entity and user's account balance.

 7) Update CDR: based on policies, the CHF updates the CDR with charging data related to the service.